tasmota/docs/docs/Sonoff-DIY.md

 - The utility should discover the device
 - Select the device and toggle it `ON` and `OFF` to verify you are connected to the right device
 - Select `Firmware flash` (`Brush machine` on newer versions of the tool)
 - Select a Tasmota binary (e.g., [`tasmota-wifiman.bin`](http://thehackbox.org/tasmota/tasmota-wifiman.bin)) or your own self-compiled binary.
-It must fit in the available free program space. _**Do NOT use the tasmota-minimal pre-compiled binary**_ as it does not allow you to change any settings.
+It must fit in the available free program space. _**Do NOT use tasmota-minimal.bin**_ as it does not allow you to change any settings and will make your device inaccessible and you will have to serial flash it to recover.

+!!! note
->[!NOTE] You may wish to [compile your own firmware](Gitpod) with all the features you require and disabling the features you do not.
+    You may wish to [compile your own firmware](Gitpod) with all the features you require and disabling the features you do not.
 This will usually result in a "full" binary that is under 500k.
-You can use the resulting firmware file instead of the pre-compiled `tasmota-wifiman.bin`.
+You can use the resulting firmware file instead of the pre-compiled binary.

     - Select the device in the flash pop-up and then select OK
     - Tasmota will be uploaded and started

   If the firmware update gets stuck at 0%, the Sonoff device could not reach the manufacturer server because your mobile hotspot does not share the Internet connection.
 If this happens, use the DIY tool to set the SSID and password of your Wi-Fi network on the Sonoff device.
 The device will connect to your network.
 Disable the hotspot and use your Wi-Fi for DIY tool laptop as well.
 Now start `Brush machine` again, flash Tasmota.
 Then continue with this guide.

 ### Clean up

 - Quit DIY mode tool
 - Stop mobile hotspot
 - Power off the device and remove DIY jumper as it is no longer needed and might interfere with future Tasmota features that use GPIO16